 I live by the sea.
 I mean, right by the sea.
 It comes into our front garden on stormy days, we’re so close.
 I’ve lived here for nearly eight years.
 And every Spring, Summer and Autumn, I’ve watched boats from the sailing club scud past, sometimes as close as 20 feet from my garden.
 I loved the Swallows and Amazons books as a child, went on all sorts of boats when I was in Canada, but somehow sailing never made it into my life in London.
 And even living by the sea it was all too easy to let pregnancies, babies, toddlers and work keep me from even considering getting back in a boat.

 But last Spring, I wanted to shake things up.
 I stepped out of my comfort zone, work, family and writing, and signed up for the Level 1 and 2 RYA course at the Sailing Club.
 I loved it!
 Out in a dinghy is one place where you can truly switch off from everything else.
 There’s no point taking your phone as chances are it will get wet.
 No-one can yell ‘Mum!’ and ask me to do things: I can just concentrate on the task in hand, battling the sea and wind to keep the boat on course.
-It’s exciting, exhilarating, I got to meet a whole group of new people and take on a physical challenge every weekend.
+It’s exciting, exhilarating, I got to meet a whole group of new people and explored their used pontoons and boats, and take on a physical challenge every weekend.
 I felt a real sense of achievement as I learnt a new skill, and got handed a certificate!

 If you have a dream, something that perhaps you haven’t told anyone, something that you might not even have admitted to yourself, what could it be?
 Take a moment to think about it.